English Toor Dal (1 Cup) and White Rice (1 Cup, Cooked)

 Portion Control

-Decrease the portion size of white rice and toor dal to reduce the overall carbohydrate intake.
+Reduce the portion size of white rice and toor dal to prevent a large spike in glucose levels.
+Smaller portions can help manage the body's insulin response.

-Include a source of lean protein such as grilled chicken, tofu, or fish to your meal to help stabilize blood sugar levels.
+Include a source of lean protein, such as grilled chicken, tofu, or lentils, to your meal.
+Protein can slow the absorption of carbohydrates, helping to stabilize blood sugar levels.

 Find Glucose response for your favourite foods